-- Verify temperature of "test" item supplied by catering vendor. - Check temperature of refrigerators and freezers prior to acceptance of stock. - Immediately notify a Supervisor and/or the Mechanical Department if refrigerators or freezers are not operating correctly. - c) Public Health and Safety Store any toxic chemicals (cleaning compounds, etc.) away from food to avoid cross-contamination.
+- Verify temperature of test item supplied by catering vendor. - Check temperature of refrigerators and freezers prior to acceptance of stock. - Immediately notify a Supervisor and/or the Mechanical Department if refrigerators or freezers are not operating correctly. - Store all toxic chemicals (cleaning compounds, etc.) away from food to avoid cross-contamination.